H1M4W4R1/SimpleUI/README.md

 ## Object and context model

 - `UIObjectBase`: Base for all UI objects.
-Implements pointer click and optional drag handlers.
 - `UIObjectWithContextBase<TContextType>`: Base for UI elements that render a context.
 Provides lifecycle hooks for applying and updating context.
-- `IRenderable<T>`: Contract for components that render a value or context locally.
+- `IRenderable<T>`: Contract for components that render a value or context.
 - `IWithContext<TContextType>` / `IWithLocalContext<TContextType>`: Markers for objects that carry a shared/global or local context reference.
 - `UIInteractableObjectBase`: Base for interactable elements (e.g., buttons, toggles, sliders) that standardizes binding to underlying Unity components.